Labelling: Textual labels

 Index terms are often referred to as keywords, tags, descriptive metadata, taxonomies, controlled vocabularies, and thesauri.
 Such labelling systems can describe any type of content such as sites, subsites, pages, or content chunks.

 Iconic labels

 Icons can serve as a substitute for text to represent information.
 Iconic labels are used as navigation systems, especially in mobile apps, where screen space is constrained.

-Labelling in argumentation
+In argumentation

 In context of argumentation and debate, labelling a debater or position is often (whether consciously or unconsciously) used as a "red herring" to divert or dismiss the argument, instead of valid argumentation.
 Often in the form of ad hominem association fallacy aiming at accrediting or discrediting the argument or the debater by associating them with an emotionally charged label.
 Typically negatively; labelling it as ridiculous or despicable, though it can also go the other way round; attempting to gain sympathy for example by promoting the debater or position as authoritative, or by appealing to pity.

 Using labelling in argumentation this way constitute an informal fallacy.
 For example: